highcharts/node-export-server/README.md

 - `--noLogo`: Skip printing the logo on a startup.
 Will be replaced by a simple text (defaults to `false`).
 - `--hardResetPage`: Determines whether the page's content should be reset from scratch, including Highcharts scripts (defaults to `false`).
 - `--browserShellMode`: Decides whether to enable older but much more performant _shell_ mode for the browser (defaults to `true`).
+- `--shutdownDrainTimeout`: The duration, in milliseconds, a shutdown lets exports already being served finish.
+Set it above the deregistration delay of anything routing traffic to the server (defaults to `30000`).
 - `--enableDebug`: Enables or disables debug mode for the underlying browser (defaults to `false`).
 - `--headless`: Controls the mode in which the browser is launched when in the debug mode (defaults to `true`).
 - `--devtools`: Decides whether to enable DevTools when the browser is in a headful state (defaults to `false`).